 Imagine yourself chatting about contemporary poetry with John Ashbery.
 Eating dinner and exchanging anecdotes with David Sedaris.
 Hanging out on the green couch with Jamaica Kincaid.
 Our Writers House Fellows Seminar, led by Kelly Professor and Writers House Faculty Director Al Filreis, makes it possible for Penn students to have sustained and substantive contact with authors of great accomplishment in an informal atmosphere.
 In the Fellows Seminar, students study the work of three visiting Fellows and then participate in intense two-day visits.
 For more detail about the class, check out past syllabi or email Fellows Coordinator Lily Applebaum with your questions.

 Visiting Writer Series

 KWH is a magnet for great writers.
 Our national reputation for intimate programming with a talented and engaged student audience virtually guarantees that the best writers in the country are eager to visit us and meet with students.
 Our featured visitors roster includes emerging poets and renowned singer-songwriters, kids book authors and political journalists.

 Creative Writing Classes

 Check out the creative writing classes you can take through Penn's Creative Writing program.
 Many of these courses meet in the Writers House.
 Max Apple is famous for his fiction workshops and his coffee and cookie breaks.
 Paul Hendrickson's long-form journalism courses get rave reviews year after year.
-Many classes, such as Simone White's poetry workshop, celebrate their achievements each semester with end of year readings in our Arts Café.
+Many classes, such as Simone White's poetry workshop and Beth Kephart's workshop on writing for young adults, celebrate their achievements each semester with end of year readings in our Arts Café.